sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started.md

 This describes the data to extract:

 - To improve performance, the anchor ("anyco auto insurance") narrows down the search to the page in the quote form that containing the answer.
-- Since the question method makes limited use of layout information, the question clarifies that the information is in a table.
+- Since the question method uses layout information, the question clarifies that the information is in a table.

 This config returns: